NYCPlanning/aue/README.md

 ## Overview of Results

-Using the methodology outlined below, we have identified a best-case scenario of **339** lots that could feasibly have Adult Use Establishments, given the distance restrictions.
+Using the methodology outlined below, we have identified a best-case scenario of **339** lots that could feasibly have proximity-restricted establishments, given a 500ft restriction.
 The worst-case scenario, meaning the case where establishments are arranged in a way that limits the addition of new establishments, is **333** lots.
 Note that these numbers are the maximum number of *possible* establishments.
-In reality, not all lots are currently vaccant or suitable for an Adult Use Establishment.
+In reality, not all lots are currently vaccant or suitable for future shops.

-The vetting process for determining whether a lot is suitable for an AUE (i.e. there is sufficient street-frontage and access), is on-going.

 ## Methodology